nz-trust-framework/DISTF-reference-architecture/ARF.md

 >3.
 The platform verifies the **authenticity** of the credential and that the licence has not expired or been revoked.
 >4.
 The platform registers the user and invites them to create a **passkey** for future logins.
 >
->At this stage:
->- The **digital credential** provided authoritative evidence of eligibility to drive.
->- The **passkey** is created and securely linked to the user’s account for future access to the relying party website.
+>In this step the **digital credential** provided authoritative evidence of eligibility to drive, while the **passkey** is created and securely linked to the user’s account for future access to the relying party website.
 >
 >**Step 2: Ongoing Authentication – Using a Passkey**
 >